Otis Elevating Railway: History

-A cable pulled the specially-designed passenger cars up the mountain, hooking a mechanism from the car onto the cable.
+A cable pulled the specially designed passenger cars up the mountain, hooking a mechanism from the car onto the cable.
 To balance the system there were two cars which could each seat 75 passengers.
 The cars were built by Jackson & Sharp Co. in 1892.
 The cars were named Rickerson and Van Santvoord.
 A small open-air baggage car was coupled to the downhill end of each passenger car.

+In April, 1899, the Otis Elevating Railway was sold for $10,000 in a foreclosure proceeding.
+In August 1899, the owners of the Otis Elevating Railway announced plans to build an electric railroad from Saugerties, New York to the town of Catskill.

+Design

 The cable was pulled by two Hamilton Corliss steam engines that spun a set of cogwheels that drove the cable.
 Each engine had a 12 in diameter bore and a 30 in stroke.
 Steam was supplied by two Manning Patent vertical tubular boilers.
 As one car went up from the bottom of the incline, the other car went down from the top of the incline.
 There was a passing track in the middle of the run where the track split in two and then rejoined.
 This was so the cars could pass each other without colliding, as they shared the center rail above and below the passing track.

 The Otis Railway and the Catskill Mountain Railway had several freight cars interchangeable with both the Catskill and Tannersville Railway at Summit Station and the Catskill Mountain Railway at Junction Station.
 The freight cars were 22 ft long and had a capacity of 5 or 8 ST. One car could be carried at a time coupled below the coach.
 Boxcars were Otis Ry.
 1, Otis Ry.
 2, C.M.
 Ry.
 17 & C.M.
 Ry.
 18. Gondolas were Otis Ry.
 3, Otis Ry.
 4, C.M.
 Ry.
 15 & C.M.
 Ry.
 16. In operation, a single freight car could be coupled to the downhill end of the open-air baggage car.